giraone/pms-sample-jee-01/readme.md

 	private int versionNumber;
 ```

+### Transaction management type ###
-**Transaction management type**: Despite the fact, that the standard JEE method is to use container based transaction management (`TransactionManagementType.CONTAINER`), we use `TransactionManagementType.BEAN` in the project.
+Despite the fact, that the standard JEE method is to use container based transaction management (`TransactionManagementType.CONTAINER`), we use `TransactionManagementType.BEAN` in the project.
 The reason for this, is the usage of **database constraints** in the projects.
 Constraints on a database level are robust restrictions and cannot by-passed by tools or batch programs operating directly on the database.
 But with container transaction management, we cannot catch exceptions like `java.sql.SQLIntegrityConstraintViolationException`, which are thrown on `tx.commit()` operations called by the container, e.g. when a new cost center is created with an already existing *identification*.
 Therefore we do our own transaction management using

 ```

     @Resource
     UserTransaction tx;
 ```

-****
+### Field Validation ###
-**Field Validation**: based on *Java Bean Validation* with annotations like
+Based on *Java Bean Validation* with annotations like this one

 ```